Ami Radunskaya: Early life and music

 Radunskaya, the daughter of a UC Berkeley economist, began playing the cello as a 9-year-old.
 After graduating from high school at the age of 16, she took ten years off from her education to work as cellist and music composer, including seven years as a member of the Oakland Symphony.
 As "a well known Bay Area cellist specializing in new music", she "performed throughout the U.S. and Europe with Don Buchla."
 In the late 1970s, Buchla Electronic Musical Instruments made a custom synthesizer for her, the "Sili-Con Cello", and several of her works use the radio baton, a controller for electronic music devices in the form of a conductor's baton.
 One of her cello and radio baton compositions, "A Wild and Reckless Place" (1990), is known for its use of the Bohlen–Pierce scale.

 Education

 Radunskaya did her undergraduate studies at the University of California, Berkeley, as a single mother.
 There, she studied computer science and chemistry before eventually majoring in mathematics.
 She completed her doctorate in mathematics at Stanford University in 1992, under the supervision of Donald Samuel Ornstein; her dissertation was titled Statistical Properties of Deterministic Bernoulli Flows.

 Mathematics career

-After postdoctoral studies at Rice University, as the only woman in the mathematics department there, she joined the Pomona College faculty in 1994.
+After postdoctoral studies at Rice University, she joined the Pomona College faculty in 1994.
 In June 2022, the college announced her appointment as the Lingurn H. Burkhead Professor of Mathematics, an endowed chair.